 The Meg was as good as it was because it did not try to be the next Jaws.
-Instead of focusing on a horror-thriller tone, The Meg delivers the tone of a cheesy action movie.
-The dialogue is super cheesy but the action is super intense.
+Instead of focusing on a horror-thriller tone, The Meg delivered the tone of a cheesy action movie.
+The dialogue was super cheesy, and the action was pretty intense.
 The filmmaker knew what this movie was.
-They steered hard into what audiences were expecting and, as a result, delivered a movie that exceeded those expectations.
+They steered hard into what audiences were expecting, and as a result, delivered a movie that exceeded those expectations.

-That is not to say this movie is without its flaws.
-Morris is a very one-dimensional character and the supporting cast was cluttered with characters that audiences will not care about.
-Fortunately Meiying was an surprisingly great comedic relief and I actually found myself enjoying the romantic tension between Jonas and Suyin.
-Ultimately, this movie will not blow anyone away, but if you would like seeing a lot of intense action in a movie that never takes itself too seriously, then you will have a good time seeing The Meg.
+That is not to say this movie was without its flaws.
+Morris was a very one-dimensional character and the supporting cast was cluttered with characters that audiences will not care about.
+Fortunately, Meiying was an surprisingly strong comedic relief, and I actually found myself enjoying the romantic tension between Jonas and Suyin.
+Ultimately, this movie will not blow anyone away, but if you think you would enjoy a movie with intense action, and which never takes itself too seriously, then you will have a good time watching The Meg.